sebbbbby/SebsSpeedTypeTest/README.md

 ## Optimizations

 - User Profiles (setting up a BE)
-- Fix minor bugs (backspace issue)
+- Fix minor bugs
+  - backspace issue
+  - last letter allowed to be corrected without backspace
 - Improve UI/UX
 - Refactoring some of the logic
 - show a specified amount of word then erase/add when needed
+- if user types additional letters, display letters

 ## Lessons Learned